Excel VBA Activate Sheet

 Example #1 – Activate Sheet by its Index Number

-In excel, we work with multiple sets of worksheets, and oftentimes, we need to move between one sheet to another to get the job done.
-In VBA, we can use the Activate method to activate the particular excel sheet.
+In Excel, we work with multiple sets of worksheets.
+Often, we need to move from one sheet to another to get the job done.
+In VBA, we can use the Activate method to activate the particular Excel sheet.

 We can activate the sheets in two ways.
-One is by using sheet index numbers, and another one is by using the sheet name itself.
+One is by using sheet index numbers, and another is by using the sheet name.

-Now, if I want to select the 2nd sheet, I will use the Worksheet object and mention the sheet index number as 2.
+If we want to select the second sheet, we will use the worksheet object and mention the sheet index number as 2.

 Code: